 Intermediate properties are calculated directly by property models, rather than as fundamental combinations of other properties.
-Common examples of intermediate properties are vapor pressure and activity coefficients.
+Common examples of intermediate properties are vapor pressure (calculated by performing a bubble point flash) and activity coefficients.
 The table labeled Intermediate Properties in the Aspen Physical Property System lists the intermediate properties.